akio-sone/dvn-ingest/README.md

 # dvn-ingest

-Java-based ingest package for the Dataverse Network Project (as of July 2009) archived
+This is the no-longer-maintained Java-based ingest package that was coded for the Dataverse Network Project in 2009.